xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

    <qemu:arg value='file=/ssdt1.dat'/>
    ```

-   The IDs here shoudl match the hardware ID from Device Manager, `PCI\VEN_10DE&DEV_1C8D&SUBSYS_39D117AA&REV_A1`.
+   The IDs here should match the hardware ID from Device Manager, `PCI\VEN_10DE&DEV_1C8D&SUBSYS_39D117AA&REV_A1`.
 Replace accordingly.

-   The ssdt1.dat corresponds to the Base64 below, which can be converted to binary file with [Base64 decoding website](https://base64.guru/converter/decode/file) and put to root folder, or [download from this site](../../../../../usr/uploads/202007/ssdt1.dat).
+   The ssdt1.dat corresponds to the Base64 below.
+It can be converted to a binary file with [Base64 decoding website](https://base64.guru/converter/decode/file) or [downloaded from this site](../../../../../usr/uploads/202007/ssdt1.dat).
+Put it in the root folder.
 If you moved its location, you should modify the file parameter accordingly.
-This is also an ACPI table that emulates a fully-charged battery, but instead of being merged to OVMF, it simply works as an QEMU argument addition.
+It's also an ACPI table, and it emulates a fully-charged battery, but instead of being merged to OVMF, it simply works as a QEMU argument addition.

    ```bash
    U1NEVKEAAAAB9EJPQ0hTAEJYUENTU0RUAQAAAElOVEwYEBkgoA8AFVwuX1NCX1BDSTAGABBMBi5f